Nutrition Services Division Management Bulletin

 This management bulletin (MB) supersedes the California Department of Education (CDE) MB NSD-SNP-07-2013: Cafeteria Funds—Allowable Uses, MB NSD-SNP-05-2012: Cafeteria Funds/Accounts—Reminders and Resources, and MB USDA-SNP-22-2011: Indirect Cost Guidance Manual.
 The purpose of this MB is to reiterate the USDA requirements and provide updated guidance on allowable and unallowable expenditures from the nonprofit school food service account (cafeteria fund).

-School food authorities (SFA) participating in the federal School Nutrition Programs must observe both State and federal limitations on the use of cafeteria funds.
+School food authorities (SFA) participating in the federal School Nutrition Programs (SNP) must observe both State and federal limitations on the use of cafeteria funds.
 The factors affecting allowability of costs and additional information can be found in MB SNP-05-2020 Cafeteria Funds–Allowable Uses.
 This MB specifically addresses allowable construction costs and documentation requirements for cafeteria fund expenditures.
 Cafeteria funds must be used solely for the operation and improvement of child nutrition programs, and comply with federal regulations and state laws.

 Factors Affecting Allowability of Costs